“PORT out! STARBOARD home! POSH with a capital P.O.S.H.”

 Finally, a pool! in Stewart, FL.
 Sophia doing school-work early morning on the flybridge.

 Fishing.
-So, we are not really skilled fishermen.
-Even though the fish practically jump in to our boat at times.
-They are huge and plentiful!
-We look at them and they look at us… although Sophia and I could not resist and dropped our line in near the stern to catch two beautiful, fat catfish in Ft.
-Pierce – which we released back into the wild with a full belly and a sore lip.
-CORTADO is provisioned with some gorgeous trawling gear and we recently added new poles, quality reels and other supplies.
+So, the Reys are not naturally skilled fishermen, even though the fish are huge and plentiful!
+We look at them and they look at us… although Sophia and I could not resist and dropped our line in near the stern to catch a fat catfish in Ft.
+Pierce – which we released back into the wild with a sore lip.
+CORTADO is provisioned with some trawling gear and we recently added new poles, reels and other supplies.
 We LOVE to fish, so this is an important focus of our next phase of boat living.
-Last month we were learning the boat.
-This month we intend to FISH!
-Our friend Tom hosted us at his dock in Ft.
-Lauderdale for a couple days and is up there with the best fishermen we know.
-He has already set up rods for the kids to use.
-We are anticipating a valuable lesson in both gear and style.
+Last month we were learning the boat; This month we intend to FISH!